zhin327/100-days-Zachery-Log/README.md

 Day 2 - Built website from ground up, Focued on CSS and getting the website to look the correct way.
 Working toward putting the final touches on the website to have a completed website from scratch built.

+<<<EDIT - Started adding dates to hold accountable days I have missed, or been busy.>>>

+1/9/2022 Day 3 - Forgot to update.
+I completed some challenges for CSS to build understanding of Flexbox and how it works.

+1/10/2022 Day 4 - Challenges completed for Flexbox.
+Continued on to challenges from Scrimba to learning more about styling.